jellevdveen/Weekend/README.md

 to do on short term:

--- add Units as product properties and insert these in 	Product.toString

 -- make user interface to allow user to add products to cart from 	command line